stephane-byte/QUEEN-SIA-MD/README.md

 <h2 align="center">  NOTE
 </h2>

-- **To deploy QUEEN SIA V1 GOT TO SETTINGS.JS AND ADD YOUR WHATSAPP NUMBER ON THE SPACE PROVIDED INFRONT OF BOT NUMBER PART**
+- **TO DEPLOY QUEEN SIA V1 GOT TO SETTINGS.JS AND ADD YOUR WHATSAPP NUMBER ON THE SPACE PROVIDED INFRONT OF BOT NUMBER PART**
 - **After Adding Your Number In .env Simply Deploy The Bot And It Will Show You A Pairing Code At The End Of Deployment**
 - **Just Link Your WhatsApp With That Code And Start Using QUEEN SIA V1.**